FOR IMMEDIATE RELEASE

 Prior to joining Family Equality Council, he served as Director of Development and Communications at New York’s Congregation Beit Simchat Torah- one of the country’s oldest and most influential LGBT congregations, known for its work furthering civil rights.
 Blau also brings to the position eight years of valuable experience in the private sector, having co-founded and operated VisibleU – an Internet marketing consultancy firm.
 He also founded the well-respected God and Sexuality National Academic Conference and holds a Bachelor of Arts degree in Theology from Bard College.

-“It is with great enthusiasm, excitement and humility that I take the reins of this incredible organization,” said Blau.
-“For over thirty years, Family Equality Council has fundamentally shaped how this country thinks about family and how LGBT families are treated.
+“It is with great enthusiasm, excitement, and humility that I take the reins of this incredible organization,” said Blau.
+“For over thirty years, Family Equality Council has fundamentally shaped how this country thinks about the family and how LGBT families are treated.
 The recent decisions from the Supreme Court on marriage, along with major policy victories at the federal and state level were only possible because Family Equality Council clearly articulated how the laws of this country should protect all children and families.
 But the fight is far from over.
 There are renewed attacks on our families from anti-LGBT organizations and leaders.
 Many of our families are living in states that provide the least amount of legal protections.
-I am deeply honored to be part of our continued growth as we work achieve full legal and social equality for all families.”
+I am deeply honored to be part of our continued growth as we work to achieve full legal and social equality for all families.”

 Blau added, “I look forward to working closely with Family Equality Council’s Board, Emeritus Board, major supporters and remarkable staff to achieve those goals.
 I am grateful to the founders of Family Equality Council, past leaders like former Executive Director Jennifer Chrisler and our partners in the movement who did so much work to help position this organization for continued success in the future.”